 Prevention and Treatment of Low Back Pain

 For many people, going to the chiropractor is something you do for back pain.
-Chiropractors certainly treat much, much more that back pain but for the many patients, back pain is what leads to an appointment.
+Chiropractors certainly treat much, much more than back pain but for many patients, back pain is what leads to an appointment.
 It is estimated that at any given time, over 31 million people are experiencing low back pain.
 The economic cost of low back pain in terms of treatment and lost time from work is over $100 billion/year and back pain is the single leading cause of disability in the USA.
-It is also the number one reason people miss work.
+It is also the number one reason why people miss work.

 What Causes Back Pain?

 The back is a complicated structure of bones, joints, ligaments and muscles.
 You can sprain ligaments, strain muscles, rupture disks, and irritate joints, all of which can lead to back pain.
 While sports injuries or accidents can cause back pain, sometimes the simplest of movements—for example, picking up a pencil from the floor— can have painful results.
 In addition, arthritis, poor posture, obesity, and psychological stress can cause or complicate back pain.
 Back pain can also directly result from disease of the internal organs, such as kidney stones, kidney infections, blood clots, or bone loss.
 Finally, back pain can be caused by vertebral subluxation or misalignment that can impinge on spinal nerves and compromise spinal integrity at the disc, joints and soft tissue.

 Tips to Prevent Back Pain